mathgeotop/mathgeotop.github.io/_pages/about.md

 ---

 I am a PhD student in Mathematics at the Chinese University of Hong Kong, advised by [Prof. Bangti Jin](https://www.math.cuhk.edu.hk/~btjin/).
-I received my Bachelor of Economics at Shanghai University of Finance and Economics in 2023.
+I received my B.A. in Economics at Shanghai University of Finance and Economics in 2023.

 My research lies at the intersection of **inverse problems**, **statistical inference**, and **uncertainty quantification**, with a focus on PDE-constrained applications.